 Glaucoma is treatable with pain relief medications and should be monitored regularly by the vet.

 Epiphora is when the eye produces too many tears or when tears do not drain from the eye properly.
-This excess of tears means that the fur around the eyes is constantly wet and encourages bacteria growth, and causes staining.
+This excess of tears means that the fur around the eyes is constantly wet, encourages bacteria growth, and causes staining.

 Treatment for epiphora depends on the cause.